vinhphm/vinh.dev/pages/index.md

 ---
 title: Vinh Pham
-description: A dev point of view
+description: A code artisan with a flair for design
 image: https://vinh.dev/og.png
 plum: true
 ---

-Hey, I am Vinh Pham, a software engineer.
+Hey, I am Vinh Pham, a seasoned software engineer.

 Working at [PwC](https://pwc.com/).<br>
 Core team member of Digital Solutions.<br>

-Dreaming up ideas and making them come true is where my passion lies.
-You can find my [full projects list here](/projects).
-I also do some UI/UX designing.
+My true passion lies in envisioning ideas and turning them into reality.
+Feel free to explore some of [my side projects here](/projects).
+Additionally, I have a knack for UI/UX design.

-Outside of programming, I enjoy doing photography and traveling.
+Outside of programming, I enjoy doing some amateur photography and traveling.
 Some of my photos can be found on [Instagram](https://www.instagram.com/vinh.phm).
-If you happen to be in the same city I live (currently in Ho Chi Minh City), maybe we can hang out and take some photos or code together.
+If you happen to be in the same city I live (currently in Ho Chi Minh City), maybe we can hang out and have some talks (or code).

 <div flex-auto />